AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 ```

 **What's happening here?** The first `SUM(amount)` is an aggregation from our initial `GROUP BY` clause we have; that's the total_funds for each user.
-The second part `SUM(SUM(amount)) OVER()` might take a few readings to grasp but is something as follows: The most inner `SUM(amount)` references our `GROUP BY` aggregation as before, this is then wrapped within an outer `SUM` that invokes a window function with the `OVER()` command to get the total sum of the window passed in.
+The second part `SUM(SUM(amount)) OVER()` might take a few readings to grasp but is something as follows: The most inner `SUM(amount)` references our `GROUP BY` aggregation as before; this is then wrapped within an outer `SUM` that invokes a window function with the `OVER()` command to get the total sum of the window passed in.

-**Basically we're dividing each user's funds that we *just* aggregated by the total funds of all users, the latter calculated as a window function of summing all users aggregated funds.** Lastly, we finalize it by multiplying with 100 to get a percentage value.
+**Basically we're dividing each user's funds that we *just* aggregated by the total funds of all users, the latter calculated as a window function of summing all users aggregated funds.** Lastly, we finalize it by multiplying by 100 to get a percentage value.

 Personally, this was mind blowing when I played around with it and realized this worked.
-Only then did the order of operations for a given query with Window functions and Grouping actually clicked for me.
+Only then did I fully grasp the order of operations for a given query with Window functions and Grouping.

-**I will say, however, that the above syntax might not be easily understood to someone first encountering this.** SQL is a declarative language that usually feels intuitive to read; this somewhat contradicts it.
-Though valid SQL code, and pretty cool nonetheless, maybe breaking it up to several parts (e.g. with CTE) would make it more readable for others if you're working on something collaboratively or readability is important.
-I'm also not sure about performance issues so definitely compare the approaches if that's cruicial for you.
+**I will say, however, that the above syntax might not be easily understood to someone first encountering it** SQL is a declarative language that usually feels intuitive to read; and this usage somewhat contradicts it.
+Though valid SQL code, and pretty cool nonetheless, maybe breaking it up into several parts (e.g. with CTE) would make it more readable for others if you're working on something collaboratively or readability is important.
+I'm also not sure about performance issues here so definitely compare the approaches if that's crucial for you.

 ### Closing notes

 First off, I highly recommend Itzik Ben-Gan's book.
 I bought it when I learned what I shared in this blog post in order to learn more advanced SQL.
 I realized that while I know how to *use* window functions and construct them, I still have much more to discover.
 The book is fantastic and addresses a lot of topics ranging from basics of a window function to optimization.
-What I address in this post - The relationship between `GROUP BY` and Window Functions - is a very small section of the book, barely two pages; he covers a lot more.
+What I address in this post - the relationship between `GROUP BY` and Window Functions - is a very small section of the book, barely two pages; he covers a lot more.

 The second thing I'd like to share is about my discovery of this and why it was exciting for me.
-I love learning new things which I imagine most of us do.
-As to SQL I've learned [correlated sub-queries](https://www.amitgrinson.com/blog/review-of-an-sql-interview-question/) a while back that was cool, [recursive CTE's](https://www.amitgrinson.com/blog/follow-the-money-with-a-recursion/), using things such as `CROSS/OUTER APPLY` and more.
+I love learning new things (which I imagine most of us do).
+As to SQL I've learned [correlated sub-queries](https://www.amitgrinson.com/blog/review-of-an-sql-interview-question/) a while back which was cool, [recursive CTE's](https://www.amitgrinson.com/blog/follow-the-money-with-a-recursion/), using things such as `CROSS/OUTER APPLY` and more.
 But they've all been new concepts altogether, so it was a different kind of excitement compared to what I shared here.

 I've been using the `GROUP BY` clause since I started writing SQL a few years ago and window functions not much after.
 I became better at both, learned how to maximize the use of them and general tips and tricks.
 However what I was hopefully able to convey in this post was a different kind of learning: **It was taking what seemed as two concepts I continuously used and learned more about how they each operate separately and in relation to one another.** Definitely an exciting thing to discover.